If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

-- How to wear it: Wingtips are more casual than plain-toe Oxfords, and some wingtips can be worn with more casual pieces.
+- How to wear it: Wingtips are more casual than plain-toe Oxfords, and you can wear some wingtips with more casual pieces.

-- Loafers: Loafers are among the more casual shoe styles that are still commonly worn with suits.
+- Loafers: Loafers are among the more casual shoe styles still commonly worn with suits.
 They’re laceless shoes that are meant to be slipped on.
-They come in various styles including penny and horse bit.
+They come in various types, including penny and horse bit.

-- How to wear it: Loafers are inherently more casual, but they still look great with a suit.
-More casual penny loafers can also be worn with jeans, too.
+- How to wear it: Loafers are inherently more casual, but they still look fantastic with a suit.
+You can also wear more casual penny loafers with jeans too.

-- Tuxedo shoes: Tuxedo shoes are often made from patent leather, which is leather that’s been coated to have a high gloss finish.
+- Tuxedo shoes: Tuxedo shoes are often made from patent leather, which has been coated to have a high gloss finish.
 They come in lace-up or loafer styles.
 Another kind of tuxedo shoe is the velvet Venetian slipper.

 - How to wear it: Patent leather tuxedo shoes should pretty much only be worn with a tuxedo.

-- Dress boots: Dress boots are short boots with a more pointed silhouette, as opposed to taller, round-toe work boots.
+- Dress boots: Dress boots are short boots with a more pointed silhouette than taller, round-toe work boots.
 They come in lace-up, Chelsea and wingtip styles.

 - How to wear it: Dress boots look great with a suit or jeans.
-If you’re wearing them with a suit, make sure the pants drape nicely over the shaft of the boots and the boots don’t create lumps under the pants.
+If you’re wearing them with a suit, make sure the pants drape nicely over the boots’ shaft, and the boots don’t create lumps under the pants.

-While normally finding the perfect dress shoe takes a little time, we’ve compiled a list of the best dress shoes for men that are great in nearly all types of settings for nearly every foot.
+While usually finding the perfect dress shoe takes a little time, we’ve compiled a list of the best dress shoes for men that are great in nearly all types of settings for almost every foot.

 1. Ace Marks Luke Wingtip

-This shoe is hand-made in Italy from supple, yet, durable leather with a full calf-skin lining from heel to toe.
+The priority dress shoe that every man needs to have in his closet is a brown wingtip Oxford shoe.
+This shoe is handmade in Italy from supple, durable leather with a full calfskin lining from heel to toe.
 The shoes are incredibly flexible and don’t take much time for a foot to warm up to the shape.
-What I most appreciate about this shoe is the generous amount of room in their D (medium) width.
+What we appreciate most about this shoe is the generous amount of room in its D (medium) width.
 Even though they’re available in an E (wide) width, the D width won’t make you feel claustrophobic upon the first wear.
-Style these with any kind of business or dress-casual attire.
-They look just as good with a suit and tie as they do with cuffed up chinos and a camp shirt.
+Style these with any business or dress-casual attire.
+They look just as good with a suit and tie as they do with cuffed-up chinos and a camp shirt.

-Legendary English shoemaker Church’s has been in the business since 1873, and while a lot has changed since then (the brand is now owned by Prada), these shoes are still made in the UK.
+Legendary English shoemaker Church’s has been in the business since 1873, and while a lot has changed since then (Prada now owns the brand), these shoes are still made in the UK.
 These cap-toe oxford shoes are a more formal pick that works well with a navy suit, but the brown color also works well with a more casual piece like a tan or light beige suit.
-They’re Goodyear-welted, meaning the soles can be replaced.
+They’re Goodyear-welted, meaning You can replace the soles.
 You can also get them in black.